MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Microsoft.Graph.Beta.Files.md

 Invoke function getActivitiesByInterval

 ### [Get-MgBetaDriveItemAnalytic](Get-MgBetaDriveItemAnalytic.md)
-Get [itemAnalytics][] about the views that took place under this resource.The itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.For a custom time range or interval, use the getActivitiesByInterval][] API.
+Get [itemAnalytics][] about the views that took place under this resource.\nThe itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.\nFor a custom time range or interval, use the getActivitiesByInterval][] API.
 This API is available in the following [national cloud deployments.

 ### [Get-MgBetaDriveItemAnalyticItemActivityStat](Get-MgBetaDriveItemAnalyticItemActivityStat.md)